Hawkeyes ready to bounce back inside Carver-Hawkeye Arena

 The Hawkeyes face Ohio State in the semifinals of the B1G Ten Conference Tournament

-The native of Kimballton, Iowa, has helped guide Iowa to 14 postseason appearances, including 12 NCAA Tournament berths.
-Iowa is 1-of-10 teams nationally and the only Big Ten team to appear in the last eight NCAA Tournaments (there are 349 Division I teams).
+The native of Kimballton, Iowa, has helped guide Iowa to 15 postseason appearances, including 12 NCAA Tournament berths.
+Iowa has appeared in the postseason in each of the last nine seasons (eight NCAA and one WNIT).
 During her time at Iowa, the Hawkeyes have claimed the 2001 Big Ten Tournament championship and the 2008 Big Ten regular season title.
-She has also helped lead Iowa to 11 upper division finishes in the Big Ten and its first trip to the Sweet Sixteen since 1996.
+She has also helped lead Iowa to 11 upper division finishes in the Big Ten and its first trip to the Sweet Sixteen since 1996 in 2015.

 Jensen is integral in developing and maintaining top-level recruiting classes at Iowa.
 Jensen helped Iowa land the 11th best recruiting class in the country in 2011, according to ESPN HoopGurlz.
 In 2001, Jensen spearheaded Iowa's efforts in landing the eighth-best recruiting class in the nation according to the Blue Star Index.
 In 2008, Jensen and the Hawkeyes garnered the 33rd best recruiting class, according to ESPN HoopGurlz, and in 2014, Iowa landed the 28th-best class nationally, according to Blue Star Basketball.
 Iowa followed its Sweet Sixteen season with a 17th-best class ranking nationally in 2015 by ESPN HoopGurlz.
 Most recently, Jensen solidified in the 18th-best class of 2016, according to Blue Star Basketball.